makyo/writing/work/as-yet-unnamed-shared-world/run-ragged.md

 He put up with her, too; that was the best thing about him.

 That was one thing that always calmed her.
 All of the things that made her life difficult, all those obsessions and rituals, they all didn't feel like so much work when she thought about Aiden and the way he cared about her.
-She could as him if he was alright a million times, and he would always say yes.
+She could ask him if he was alright a million times, and he would always say yes.
 If he was upset about work or money, he would say that he was okay, and then explain his frustrations.

 Everyone else moved so much faster than he did, so haphazardly.
 There was so much noise and so much movement.
 So many ways for things to go wrong, so many missed opportunities to make sure someone else was okay.